qooxdoo/qooxdoo/documentation/manual/source/pages/website/tutorial_web_developers.rst

     }
   </style>

 Now, the only thing missing is to set the CSS class for the popup div.
-That's as easy as calling another method.
+That's as easy as calling another method in our previous code.

 ::